BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

 = 2.5 - 27th November 2019 =
+* Added a simple Gist block.
-* Refactor widget visitbility module.
+* Refactor widget visibility module.
 You may need to change your display rules.
 Check the documentation for more info. https://github.com/BinaryMoon/wp-toolbelt/wiki/Widget-Display
 * Add new pagechild and 404 display rules to the widget visibility module.
 * Ensure the contact form submit button stays in the right place! :)
 * Fix issue with settings link appearing when it shouldn't.
 * Make GDPR requirements of cookie banner clearer.
 * Improve module selector design.
 * Make the admin style tweaks show in the customizer (most important for the button improvements).

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)